 The Shield’s use is limited to some official regalia and a slight variation of the shield was used for printed materials for the consecration of the tenth bishop of Maine, Thomas J. Brown.

-For any questions about use of the diocesan logo, shield, or seal, please contact Katie Clark, Director of Communications.
+For any questions about use of the diocesan logo, shield, or seal, please contacTeresa Pinney, Director of Engagement.